 The Pediatric Surgery Department at MCH also offers emergency and continuing care to pediatric patients who are admitted to the hospital through our children’s trauma center and emergency department.
 Our emergency rooms provide care for more than 80,000 children per year.

-Pediatric patients recover from surgery in recovery rooms staffed by nurses, doctors and technicians who are uniquely knowledgeable and dedicated to pediatric surgery patients.
+Pediatric patients recover from anesthesia and surgery in recovery rooms staffed by nurses, doctors and technicians who are uniquely knowledgeable and dedicated to pediatric surgery patients.
 Should a child require intensive care, our critical care units are staffed by board-certified intensivists who work hand-in-hand with the pediatric surgeons in charge of the child’s care.

 Our intensive care units also feature Extra Corporeal Membrane Oxygenation (ECMO) for patients who are suffering from severe illness or infection.
 ECMO is a life-saving technique that mimics the natural function of the heart and lungs, allowing an infant or child to rest while natural healing of the affected organs takes place.
 Miami Children’s Hospital is the only pediatric care facility in the community to offer this unique ECMO service to its patients.